mkdadche/Test/README.md

         if some_condition:
             do_something()
             do_something_else()
+  # Avoid mixing spaces and tabs for indentation.
   ```

 - Line Length: This helps ensure that your code remains readable without excessive horizontal scrolling.
 If a line of code exceeds this limit, consider breaking it into multiple lines.